 The IELTS Syllabus is prescribed by its administrators namely British Council, IDP and Cambridge ESOL Examinations for both the formats, i.e. IELTS Academic and IELTS General Training.
 The IELTS Exam consists of Listening, Reading, Writing and Speaking sections.
 According to the IELTS Syllabus 2020, the Listening and Speaking sections would be the same for all the test-takers, however, for Academic and General Training test modules you might find some difference in the Reading and Writing modules.

 In order to help you prepare well for the IELTS exam, it is important for you to know the IELTS Exam Pattern well in advance.

 |IELTS||2 hours 45 minutes||60 minutes||40 minutes||60 minutes||11 – 14 minutes||British Council, IDP: IELTS Australia and the University of Cambridge ESOL Examinations (Cambridge ESOL).||Band scale (0-9)|

-According to the 2019 test pattern, the Listening, Reading and Writing tests are conducted on the same day while you might have to take the speaking module on the same day itself or you might need to take it within seven days prior to the Listening, Reading and Writing test.
+According to the 2020 test pattern, the Listening, Reading and Writing tests are conducted on the same day while you might have to take the speaking module on the same day itself or you might need to take it within seven days prior to the Listening, Reading and Writing test.
 You must ensure that you are able to take the test on your given test date.
-You should also consider that each college/ University has their own deadline to receive the IELTS scores, therefore you must calculate the time period before choosing your test date.
+You should also consider that each college/ university has its own deadline to receive the IELTS scores, therefore you must calculate the time period before choosing your test date.